-Taking the above into consideration, multiple sources are used in determining a sale plant's native or non-native status.
-Primary sources used for this are USDA Plants Database6, University of Texas at Austin Lady Bird Johnson Wildflower Center7, and the LSU School of Renewable
+Taking the above into consideration, multiple sources are used in determining a sale plant's status.
+Primary sources used for this are USDA Plants Database6, University of Texas at Austin Lady Bird Johnson Wildflower Center7, and the LSU School of Renewable Natural Resources (RNR) Louisiana Plant Identification and Interactive Ecosystem Virtual Tours8.
+Additional sources may be consulted as needed.